saasforge/book-on-deployment/Chapter I. AWS.md

         'error': 'Cannot obtain the application state.
 Maybe it\'s not been yet deployed.'
     }
 ```
 An AWS application has 2 important properties: status and health.
-The most important is health, the description from the official documentations:
+The most important is health, the description from the official documentation:

-- **Red** : Indicates the environment is not responsive.
+- **Red**: Indicates the environment is not responsive.
 Occurs when three or more consecutive failures occur for an environment.
-- **Yellow** : Indicates that something is wrong.
+- **Yellow**: Indicates that something is wrong.
 Occurs when two consecutive failures occur for an environment.
-- **Green** : Indicates the environment is healthy and fully functional.
+- **Green**: Indicates the environment is healthy and fully functional.
-- **Grey** : Default health for a new environment.
+- **Grey**: Default health for a new environment.
 The environment is not fully launched and health checks have not started or health checks are suspended during an UpdateEnvironment or RestartEnvironment request.